 Understanding the real estate market with an industry expert

-Will the corona crisis stop this trend or even lead to falling prices?
+Will the corona crisis lead to falling prices?

 Kyrill Radev: Since demand continues to outstrip supply and there are further delays in building completions and building permit procedures due to corona, we do not expect prices to fall.

 Is it worthwhile to invest in older Berlin buildings?

 Kyrill Radev: Of course - especially in good locations, existing real estate represents a stable investment.
 Especially properties from the Wilhelminian period are among the most profitable investments on the market, as they simply cannot be reproduced.
 This is precisely why the demand for apartments in older buildings is growing steadily - both among buyers and tenants.
 Here, good returns can be expected in the long term - despite rent caps and milieu protection.